SreejithSanthosh/FTLEhub/docs/Tutorials/pythonFTLECurvedSurface.md

 ## Installation

-To install the python package you can you the following command in your python environment:
+To install the python package you can use the following command in your python environment:

 ```
 pip install -e https://github.com/bfencil/ftlePackage.git#egg=ftlePackage